Annilyn/Database/README.md

 ![6](https://user-images.githubusercontent.com/72851503/103144727-5ea5e280-4769-11eb-9ccd-0b70b5f3c18f.jpg)

 ## 6. Query
-#### 6.To get the sum of all price of all orders,apply the SUM function to the dish_price column,To include the dish name in the result set, join the orders table with the dishes table
+#### 6. To get the sum of all price of all orders,apply the SUM function to the dish_price column,To include the dish name in the result set, join the orders table with the dishes table.
 ![7](https://user-images.githubusercontent.com/72851503/103165431-cbe17280-4852-11eb-90cd-9ce62d6b0d32.jpg)

+## 7. Query
+#### 7.